ZenRows/scrapy-zenrows-middleware/README.md

 ## Usage

-- Sign up for free on [ZenRows](https://www.zenrows.com/) to open the Request Builder and copy your ZenRows API key and implement the middleware
+- Sign up for free on [ZenRows](https://www.zenrows.com/) to open the Request Builder and copy your ZenRows API key and implement the middleware.

 - Add the ZenRows Scraper API middleware to your `DOWNLOADER_MIDDLEWARE` and specify your ZenRows API Key: